Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

 	)

-	# Create an 'auto-storage' account (or use an existing one)
+	# Create a storage account for 'auto-storage' (or use an existing one)
 	import azure.mgmt.storage
 	storage_client = azure.mgmt.storage.StorageManagementClient(
 		azure.mgmt.storage.StorageManagementClientConfiguration(